-Nine of EDP's hydroelectric power plants in Portugal have pumping devices.
+Nine of EDP's hydro assets in Portugal have pumping devices.
 This allows us to reuse water by pumping it upstream during low load hours, storing it in the dam reservoir, and using it for generation again in high demand periods.
 Pumping is mostly done at night, making full use of zero-GHG wind power electricity.

-Reusing water in hydroelectric power plants through pumping is a water management action with relevant positive impacts in the low carbon transition of electricity systems and GHG emissions reduction: i) maximizes wind generation; ii) secures energy storage capacity that increases system flexibility to accommodate a growing share of intermittent renewable sources (wind, solar photovoltaic); iii) improves the resilience of downstream run-of-river hydroelectric assets, helping to reduce potential long-term climate change impacts.
-In 2017, EDP generated a total of 1,803 GWh of renewable hydro electricity from pumped storage, a 48% increase from the previous year.
+This is a water management action with relevant positive impacts in the low carbon transition of electricity systems and GHG emissions reduction: i) maximizes wind generation; ii) secures energy storage capacity that increases system flexibility to accommodate a growing share of intermittent renewable sources (wind, solar PV); iii) improves the resilience of downstream run-of-river hydro assets, helping to reduce potential long-term climate change impacts.